Voivodships

 Voivodeship map

-Advantages of the voivodeship
+Advantages of the Voivodeship

-• The voivodeship is an attractive investment destination thanks to the support of 35 municipalities from the EU's Just Transition Fund (JTF), which provides access to over €350-370 million in EU funds for 2021-2027 for economic diversification, clean energy development, professional development, and infrastructure and research and development investments.
+• The Voivodeship is an attractive place to invest thanks to the coverage of 35 municipalities with support from the EU's Just Transition Fund (JTF), which provides access to over EUR 350-370 million of EU funds for 2021-2027 for economic diversification, clean energy development, professional qualifications improvement, and infrastructure and R&D investments.

 The structure of employment in the province is characterized by the dominant share of the service sector (66%), while the agricultural and industrial sectors account for 10% and 24% of the employed respectively.